MapPFN: Learning Causal Perturbation Maps in Context: Abstract

 \section{Abstract}

 Planning effective interventions in biological systems requires treatment-effect models that adapt to unseen biological contexts by identifying their specific underlying mechanisms.
 Yet single-cell perturbation datasets span only a handful of biological contexts, and existing methods cannot leverage new interventional evidence at inference time to adapt beyond their training data.
-To meta-learn a perturbation effect estimator, we present \modelname, a prior-data fitted network (PFN) pretrained on synthetic data generated from a prior over causal perturbations.
-Given a set of experiments, \modelname uses in-context learning to predict post-perturbation distributions, without gradient-based optimization.
-Despite being pretrained on \emph{in silico} gene knockouts alone, \modelname identifies differentially expressed genes, matching the performance of models trained on real single-cell data.
-Our code and data are available at \url{https://github.com/marvinsxtr/MapPFN}.
+To meta-learn a perturbation effect estimator, we present MapPFN, a prior-data fitted network (PFN) pre-trained on a synthetic biological prior with causal interventions, decoupling pre-training from limited wet-lab data.
+Unlike existing methods, MapPFN uses in-context learning to map a sequence of experiments to a post-perturbation distribution, enabling a single pre-trained model to adapt to new datasets and arbitrary gene sets at inference time.
+Zero-shot, MapPFN identifies differentially expressed genes on par with models trained on real single-cell data, and fine-tuning further improves predictions across biological contexts.
+Our code, model and data are available at \url{https://marvinsxtr.github.io/MapPFN}.